corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 ## Overview

-The Zone service is a central store of configuration for CENM services for one or more zones and optionally their Sub Zones.
-These CENM services can fetch their configuration from Zone service, simplifying management of changes.
+The Zone Service is a central store of configuration for other CENM services for one or more zones, and optionally for their Sub Zones.
+These CENM services can fetch their configuration from the Zone Service and therefore simplify change management.
 They also provide functionality for managing lifecycle events of Sub Zones, such as updating network parameters via flag days.

-Zone service stores relevant configurations for the following services:
+The Zone Service stores relevant configurations for the following services:

-* Identity Manager
+* Identity Manager Service
-* Network Map
+* Network Map Service
-* Signing
+* Signing Services

-It deploys those configurations as needed, via the associated Angel service.
+It uses the associated [Angel Service](angel-service.md) to deploy those configurations as needed.
-Angel services identify themselves to the Zone service via an authentication token referred to as the "zone token".
-The Zone service also co-ordinates actions needed (for example, new network parameters) on Sub Zones, which are executed by the Angel service for the appropriate Network Map service.
+Each Angel Service identifies itself to the Zone Service via an authentication token, referred to as the "zone token".
+The Zone Service also coordinates actions needed on Sub Zones (for example, new network parameters), which are executed by the Angel Service for the appropriate Network Map Service.

-## Running the Zone service
+## Running the Zone Service

-The Zone service does not have a configuration file, and is configured entirely from the command line.
-To run the Zone service you use a command such as:
+The Zone Service does not have a configuration file, and is configured entirely from the command line.
+To run the Zone Service, use a command like the one shown in the example below:

 ```bash
 java -jar zone.jar --enm-listener-port=5061 --url=\"jdbc:h2:file:/opt/zone/zone-persistence;DB_CLOSE_ON_EXIT=FALSE;LOCK_TIMEOUT=10000;WRITE_DELAY=0;AUTO_SERVER_PORT=0\" --user=testuser --password=password --admin-listener-port=5063 --driver-class-name=org.h2.jdbcx.JdbcDataSource --auth-host=auth-service --auth-port=8081 --auth-trust-store-location=certificates/corda-ssl-trust-store.jks --auth-trust-store-password=trustpass --auth-issuer=http://test --auth-leeway=10 --run-migration=true
 ```

-The full options are:
+The full list of configuration options follows below:

-- `--enm-listener-port`: The port where Zone service listens for Angel services to connect.
+- `--enm-listener-port`: The port where the Zone Service listens for Angel Services to connect.
 - `--enm-reconnect`: Allows you to reconnect.
-Defaults to true if not provided.
+Defaults to `true` if no value is provided.
-- `--tls`: Whether to use TLS on listening sockets (ENM and admin).
-Defaults to false if not provided.
+- `--tls`: Defines whether TLS is used on listening sockets (ENM and admin).
+Defaults to `false` if no value is provided.
 - `--tls-keystore`: The path for the TLS keystore.
-Required if `--tls` is true.
+Required if `--tls` is set to `true`.
 - `--tls-keystore-password`: The password for the TLS keystore.
-Required if `--tls` is true.
+Required if `--tls` is set to `true`.
 - `--tls-truststore`: The path for the TLS truststore.
-Required if `--tls` is true.
+Required if `--tls` is set to `true`.
 - `--tls-truststore-password`: The password for the TLS truststore.
-Required if `--tls` is true.
+Required if `--tls` is set to `true`.
-- `--run-migration`:  Whether to enable schema migration on the database.
-Defaults to false if not provided.
+- `--run-migration`:  Defines whether schema migration is enabled on the database.
+Defaults to `false` if no value is provided.
-- `--jdbc-driver`:  Path to the JAR file containing the JDBC driver for the database.
+- `--jdbc-driver`:  The path for the `.jar` file containing the JDBC driver for the database.
-- `--driver-class-name`: Name of the JDBC driver class within the JAR file specified by --jdbc-driver.
+- `--driver-class-name`: The name of the JDBC driver class within the `.jar` file specified by `--jdbc-driver`.
-- `--url`: The URL for Zone service's database
+- `--url`: The URL for the Zone Service's database.
-- `--user`: The user for the Zone service's database
+- `--user`: The user for the Zone Service's database.
-- `--password`: The password for the Zone service's database
+- `--password`: The password for the Zone Service's database.
-- `--admin-listener-port`: The port where Angel services connect to Zone service
+- `--admin-listener-port`: The port where Angel Services connect to the Zone Service.
-- `--disable-authentication`: Allows you to disable authentication, intended only for use in development environments.
-Defaults to false if not provided.
+- `--disable-authentication`: Allows you to disable authentication via the [Auth Service](auth-service.md).
+Only use this option in development environments.
+Defaults to `false` if no value is provided.
-- `--auth-host`: The hostname of the authentication service.
-Required unless authentication is disabled
+- `--auth-host`: The hostname of the Auth Service.
-- `--auth-port`: The port number of the authentication service.
-Required unless authentication is disabled
-- `--auth-trust-store-location`: The location of the authentication service trust root keystore.
-Required unless authentication is disabled
-- `--auth-trust-store-password`: The password for the authentication service trust root keystore.
-Required unless authentication is disabled
-- `--auth-issuer`: The \"iss\" claim in the JWT; needs to be set to the same value as in the Auth service's configuration.
 Required unless authentication is disabled.
-- `--auth-leeway`: Leeway is the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
+- `--auth-port`: The port number of the Auth Service.
 Required unless authentication is disabled.
+- `--auth-trust-store-location`: The location of the Auth Service trust root keystore.
+Required unless authentication is disabled.
+- `--auth-trust-store-password`: The password for the Auth Service trust root keystore.
+Required unless authentication is disabled.
+- `--auth-issuer`: The \"iss\" claim in the JWT - needs to be set to the same value as in the Auth Service's configuration.
+Required unless authentication is disabled.
+- `--auth-leeway`: Defines the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
+Required unless authentication is disabled.
 We recommend a default time of **10 seconds**.

-## Configuration Composition

-The Zone service edits configurations before sending them to managed services, to ensure consistency and correctness of the configurations.
-These changes are outlined below:
+## Configurations for other CENM services

+To ensure consistency and correctness of the configurations it sends to other CENM services, the Zone Service edits them before sending.
+The following sections describe these changes for each affected service.

-### Identity Manager Configuration
+### Identity Manager Service configuration

-The Zone service sets the authentication configuration on the Identity Manager service configuration, using the values provided to the Zone service.
-Note that:
+The Zone Service sets the authentication configuration for the Identity Manager Service based on the Auth Service configuration options provided when running the Zone Service (see the previous section).

-* Auth trust store location and password must match on the Zone and Identity Manager hosts.
-It is suggested that the trust store location is relative to the working directory on each host, i.e. `certificates/auth-trust-store.jks`, rather than an absolute path.
+The authentication trust store location and password must match on the hosts of the Zone Service and the Identity Manager Service.
+It is recommended that the trust store location is set as a relative path to the working directory on each host (for example, `certificates/auth-trust-store.jks`) rather than as an absolute path.

+{{ <note> }}
-* The shell UI used in 1.2 and below is not supported in combination with the 1.3 authentication, so configurations *must not* specify a shell configuration or they will be rejected by the Identity Manager.
+The shell UI used in CENM 1.2 (and below) is not supported in combination with the authentication functionality in CENM 1.3, so configurations *must not* specify a shell configuration or they will be rejected by the Identity Manager Service.
+{{ </note> }}

-### Network Map Configuration
+### Network Map Service configuration

-The Zone service sets the authentication configuration on the Network Map service configuration, along with the Sub Zone ID (`authObjectId`).
-As with the Identity Manager it uses the auth service configuration provided to the Zone service, and the same guidance on sharing values applies as per the Identity Manager.
+The Zone Service sets the authentication configuration for the Network Map Service based on the Auth Service configuration options provided when running the Zone Service.
+The same guidance on sharing values applies as described for the Identity Manager Service above.

+The Zone Service also sets the Sub Zone ID (`authObjectId`) for the Network Map Service.
 The Sub Zone ID is used to support permissioning per Sub Zone for users.
-Generally as it is set automatically the user is not expected to need to be aware of this value, but it is documented to be thorough.
+It is set automatically so no user action is required.

-### Signing Configuration
+### Signing Services configuration

-The service locations for the Signing service are set by the Zone service using the external addresses of the Identity Manager and Network Map service configurations, and the configured ENM port for those services.
-Any service locations provided in Signing service configurations sent to the Zone service are overwritten.
+The service locations for the Signing Services are set by the Zone Service using the external addresses and the ENM ports configured for the Identity Manager Service and Network Map Service.
+Any service locations provided in Signing Services configurations, sent to the Zone Service, are overwritten.

-The SSL client settings used when connecting to these services are set uniformly across all service locations, and are taken from the first of any service location in the Signing service location set on the Zone service.
+The SSL client settings used when connecting to these services are set uniformly across all service locations, and are taken from the first of any service location in the Signing Service location set on the Zone Service.

-As the service locations are generated programmatically, the service location aliases (referred to by the signing task configurations) are in a specific format which must be matched exactly:
+As the service locations are generated programmatically, the service location aliases (referred to by the signing task configurations) are in a specific format, which must be matched exactly, as follows:

 * Identity Manager CSR: `issuance`
 * Identity Manager CRR/CRL: `revocation`
 * Network Map: `network-map-<subzone-id>`

-An example configuration section generated by the Zone service is provided below:
+An example configuration section generated by the Zone Service is provided below:

 ```guess
 serviceLocations = {